 Do not rely on ordinary dust masks for protection.

-Paper “comfort” or “dust” masks are commonly found at hardware stores.
+Hardware stores commonly provide paper ”comfort” or “dust” masks.
 Those masks work to trap large particles, such as sawdust.
 These masks will not protect your lungs from smoke.
-There are specially designed air filters worn on the face called respirators.
+Instead, respirator is what needed to filter air.
 These must fit snugly, to successfully protect against wildfire smoke.
 People who do not properly wear their respirator may gain a false sense of security.

-If you choose to wear a respirator, select a minimum of “N95” respirator, N99 is even better.
 To learn how to select the correct size respirator, please click here.
-If used correctly, a respirator will provide excellent protection against wildfire smoke.
+Respirator will provide excellent protection against wildfire smoke when it is in the correct size and fit.

 For more information about effective masks, see the Respirator Fact Sheet provided by CDC’s National Institute for Occupational Safety and Health.